 What sewing machines do students use during a lesson at Sewn?

-Students will be using Janome 525S domestic sewing machines as featured on the BBC's Great British Sewing Bee.
+Students will be using a Janome domestic sewing machine.

 Where can I buy fabric for my sewing lesson?

 At Sewn we recommend you give careful consideration to the fabric you will purchase for your product.
 Think about when and where you will wear your garment and choose a fabric that will coordinate best with what is already in your wardrobe.
 That way, you'll end up wearing it more often than not.
 If you're shopping online, we recommend the fabric shops on our resources page.

 I thought sewing was sustainable.
 Can you tell me more?

 If you sew, then yes, you're doing a good job by deciding to make your own clothes instead of buying cheap, disposable fashion that has unclear supply chains.
 However, home sewing and fabric is also guilty of causing environmental and social damage - see our page on Why Sustainably? for more details.
 Fabric may have been produced by people not being paid a fair wage; it may have been dyed using chemicals that pollute rivers while causing skin irritations to the people handling it; the fabric scraps thrown out by home sewing goes straight to landfills.
 By being more careful with how we sew, reducing our fabric consumption and using sewing to fix, alter and make what we only really need, we are helping a global effort to reduce harmful effects on our planet.

 What do you do with all the fabric scraps produced from sewing?